metalbear-co/metalbear.co/content/en/blog/mirrord-internals/index.md

 contributors: ["Mehul Arora"]
 ---

 “Is mirrord some kind of ptrace magic?”, that’s what I exactly thought when I was introduced to this idea of “mirroring traffic”.
 But to my surprise, the idea and design behind mirrord are completely out of the box!
-And this is what I want to discuss in the blog post along with my experience as a student learning how to tackle bugs working on this badass project.
+And this is what I want to discuss in the blog post along with my experience as a Junior Engineer learning how to tackle bugs working on this badass project.

 ## What is mirrord? 🐻

-mirrord lets you run a local process in the context of a cloud service, which means we can test our code on staging, without actually deploying it there.
+[mirrord](https://github.com/metalbear-co/mirrord) lets you run a local process in the context of a cloud service, which means we can test our code on staging, without actually deploying it there.
 This leads to shorter feedback loops (you don’t have to wait on long CI processes to test your code in staging conditions) and a more stable staging environment (since untested services aren’t being deployed there).
 There is a detailed overview of mirrord and what we strive to achieve with it in [this](https://metalbear.co/blog/reintroducing-mirrord/) blog post.

 ## mirrord-layer + LD_PRELOAD = ❤️